'In 2009 we began following our great grandfather to the places that had been important in his life,

 what a large part the contents were going to have in our future life together.

 In this scrapbook we informally assemble those key documents, that are signposts on David Maxwell Fyfe's journey from Nuremberg to Strasbourg alongside our journey researching them.
-It will bring these parallel stories alive in his letters & transcripts, and our blogs and tweets, all organised as one calendar year, so that events from different years and stories can juxtapose, chime and jar.
+It will bring these parallel stories alive as his letters & transcripts, and our blogs and tweets, are all organised as one calendar year, so that events from different years and stories can juxtapose, chime and jar.